 Zone maximum cooling airflow setpoint (Vcool-max)

-Zone minimum airflow setpoint (Vmin.
+Zone minimum airflow setpoint (Vmin).
 This is an optional entry.
 If no value is scheduled, or a value of “AUTO” is scheduled, Vmin will be calculated automatically and dynamically to meet ventilation requirements.

 In most cases, Vmin should be allowed to be automatically calculated.
 This ensures compliance with Standard 62.1 and Standard 90.1 prescriptive requirements and with California’s Title 24 Energy Standards requirements, and it results in the lowest energy costs.